gimbles/Keet/README.md

 The `COMMANDS` variable defines what commands the build system should run when the user requests a profile.
 It's a HashMap, also known as a dictionary.

 ## Coolio, where do I store this configuration?
-The build system will look for a ".keet" file storing this configuration and evaluate it accordingly.
+The build system will look for a "KeetConf" file storing this configuration and evaluate it accordingly.
 Place this file in the same position as parakeet.

 ## Fantastic, but what if I want a fancy configuration that can't just be fit like this?
 Fear not my friend!
 The configuration is *comlpetely* turing complete as it is just Ruby code in the end!
 Parakeet will simply evaluate the file and you can use all the fancy Ruby code you want.